 Sometimes it is difficult to be sure if an automobile has overlap with you or not.
-If you are not sure if you have overlap with an automobile near you, it is recommended that you assume overlap and leave the required racing room.
+If you are not sure if you have overlap with an automobile near you, it is recommended that you assume overlap and leave the required room to the edge of the track.